Simeulue Surf Lodges; a surfers’ dream

 Beach huts are my favorite

-Uncrowded waves near Simeulue Surf Lodges
+Uncrowded surf breaks near Simeulue Surf Lodges

-Paradise Boat trips
+Paradise boat trips

 If you aren’t satisfied yet on the paradise meter, then definitely book a boat trip to Teabags.
 This boat trip will take you out to one of the best breaks around Simeulue where you can get your barrel fix.
-Honestly, I don’t do barrels (yet), so for me it was just watching the big boys, but it was spectacular indeed.
+Honestly, I don’t do barrels (yet), so for me, it was just watching the big boys, but it was spectacular indeed.
 Since you got the boat for the whole day, Teabags doesn’t have to be your only destination.
 We went off to Pulau Mincau, an uninhabited island with the bluest water and whitest sand I’ve ever seen.
 Have a stroll around, snorkel a bit, encounter some strange animals and maybe even surf here.

 Home sweet home

 It’s funny how easy you feel at home at Simeulue Surf Lodges.
 Cruising around on the island on our scooters, searching for waves.
 Locals waving and smiling at you, children incredibly curious and cheeky using the five English words they know.
 Hey Mister!
 Even for us girls.
-Coming home to delicious food, watching the sun set behind the palmtrees while you’re sipping on your coconut in the swimming pool.
+Coming home to delicious food, watching the sunset behind the palm trees while you’re sipping on your coconut in the swimming pool.
+There’s not a lot you need in life and Simeulue Surf Lodges proves just that.
+Palmtrees, waves, great food, and good company.
+Check, check, double-check.
+Go experience it yourself and enjoy all those little things.

 Marthe